 How does your organisation contribute to preventing suicide and supporting those affected by it?

-Reaching out to provide a non-judgemental and positive intervention has proven successful in providing a mental health first aid response until such time as the emergency services are in attendance.
+Reaching out to provide a non-judgmental and positive intervention has proven successful in providing a mental health first aid response until such time as the emergency services are in attendance.
 Staff involved participate in post incident debriefs and are monitored for their own well-being and if appropriate, signposted for additional support.

 What are your current priorities?